How Long Does Sextortion Last?

 " Dear Dennis,

 About six months ago I met a man on Instagram claiming to be a bitcoin investor.
-He had an impressive online resume, and his Instagram profile had many followers with plenty of posts about investing, etc. I was convinced he was real and so I took the plunge and invested few thousand, resulting in a hefty profit in no time flat.
+He had an impressive online resume, and his Instagram profile had many followers with plenty of posts about investing, etc. I was convinced he was real and so I took the plunge and invested a few thousand, resulting in a hefty profit in no time flat.
 I put all funds back into my account - however, the man said 'to really make it worthwhile' I needed to invest substantially more.

 After much deliberation, I invested a grand total of $50,000.